wobsoriano/bun-promptx/README.md

 ### createSelection

 The `createSelection` function lets you create a terminal single-selection list prompt.
-It function provides the functions of page up and down and key movement, and supports custom rendering methods.
+It provides the functions of page up and down and key movement, and supports custom rendering methods.

 ```js
 import { createSelection } from 'bun-promptx'